 Our breadth of experience in ante natal and gynaecological conditions means that you need have no fear of any harm coming to the foetus during treatment.

-For one in three women the joy of pregnancy can be ruined by back and pelvic pain.
+For one in three women, the joy of pregnancy can be ruined by back and pelvic pain.
 It can start as early as 10 weeks into your pregnancy due to the release of hormones which loosen the ligaments around the pelvis.
 This lessens the support around the pelvis and combined with the weight of a growing baby can cause back and pelvic pain.
-In extreme cases women will experience sciatica and sacroiliac pain.
+In extreme cases, women will experience sciatica and sacroiliac pain.

-One in five women suffer from a condition called Symphysis Pubis Dysfunction (Pelvic Girdle Pain).
+One in five women suffers from a condition called Symphysis Pubis Dysfunction (Pelvic Girdle Pain).
 This causes pain and often instability at the front pubis area and is usually worse on walking and standing and separating your legs.

 Urinary incontinence is common during pregnancy especially towards the later stages when the uterus grows and puts pressure on the bladder.
 It is a myth that this must be endured and is a normal condition during pregnancy.
 Recent evidence shows that urinary incontinence ante-natal and immediately post-natal can result in urinary incontinence 5 years later.
 Often, all you need to prevent this is to engage in women’s health physiotherapy.
 Here at Harpenden Physiotherapy, we can teach you how to regain strong pelvic floor control during and after the birth without any need for an internal investigation.

-Post Natal Physiotherapy
+Post Natal Physiotherapy and Mummy MOT

 The Post-Natal Pelvic Floor